samyipsh/tp/docs/UserGuide.md

 * Tags all displayed persons with the specified `TAG`.
 * Will not add duplicate tags and will run successfully even if all displayed persons already have the tag.
-* The tag **must consist of letters and numbers without whitespaces** e.g. programmer, CS2103T
+* The tag **must consist of letters and/or numbers without spaces** e.g. programmer, CS2103T

 Examples:
 * `list` followed by `tagall programmer` tags all persons in the contact list with the tag `programmer`.